iridia-ulb/meta-pipuck-old/README.md

 ```
 sudo docker build https://github.com/allsey87/meta-pipuck.git#:docker
 ```
 Once the above command has completed sucessfully, it will output an image ID.
-Substitute XXXX below with that image ID to create a container:
+Substitute `XXXXXX` below with that image ID to create a container:
 ```
 sudo docker create -t -i XXXXXX
 ```
 After executing this command, you should have a new container with the build environment.
-To start and attach to that container, find the container ID using `sudo docker container list -a` and run the following commands, substituting YYYYYY with the container ID.
+To start and attach to that container, find the container ID using `sudo docker container list -a` and run the following commands, substituting `YYYYYY` with the container ID.

 ```
 sudo docker start YYYYYY